New Home Construction Insurance Guide

 Length of Coverage

 Builder’s Risk Policies for new construction are generally written for 12 months.
-Most can be renewed if there are construction setbacks.
+However, most can be renewed if there are construction setbacks.
 It is very important to have open communication with your insurance agent if there will be delays and it will take longer than what originally planned for.

 Do I Need a Homeowner’s Policy Too?